astrovm/hosty/README.md

 Hosty will take all domains separated by some symbol, space or new line, so it supports hosts-style files and files with just domains.

-ABP, uBlock Origin, Brave and AdGuard files are accepted too, but take in account that ANY not-commented domain will be used, so it's safer to use them in whitelists than in blacklists (a website that you don't want to block can end up blocked if exists in the file).
+ABP, uBlock Origin, Brave and AdGuard files are accepted too, but take in account that ANY not-commented domain will be used, so it's safer to use them in allowlists than in denylists (a website that you don't want to block can end up blocked if exists in the file).

 You can also run hosty using ONLY your custom sources with: